buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 | **Range**: | 36 meters |
 | **Duration**: | 10 minutes |

 An invisible wall of force springs into existence at a point you choose within range.
 The wall appears in any orientation you choose, as a horizontal or vertical barrier or at an angle.
 It can float in the air or rest on a solid surface.
 You can form it into a hemispherical dome or a sphere with a radius of up to 3 meters, or you can shape a flat surface made up of ten 3-meter-by-3-meter panels.
 Each panel must be contiguous with another panel.
 In any form, the wall is 75 centimeters thick.
 If the wall cuts through a creature' \*\*s space when it appears, the creature is pushed to one side of the wall (your choice).
-Nothing can physically pass through the wall, anyone beyond the wall has total cover.
+Nothing can physically pass through the wall; anyone beyond the wall has total cover.
 It is immune to all damage and can' \*\*t be dispelled by dispel magic.
 However, the wall is destroyed instantly by a disintegrate spell.
 The wall also extends into the Ethereal Plane, blocking ethereal travel through it.

 ### Wall of Ice